TidalPaladin/trader/README.md

 dependencies (like spark-tensorflow-connector) but can become large.
 Build the fat JAR locally using `sbt assembly`.

-TODO You can also build this with docker or pull it somehow.

 The program provides usage instructions via the `--help` flag as follows:

 ```